ErlingSigurdson/SegMap595/README.md

 ## Map string

-The **map string** is a C-style (null-terminated) string that must reflect the actual (physical) order of connections made between parallel outputs of your 74HC595 and segment control pins of your 7-segment display.
+The **map string** is a C-style (null-terminated) string that must reflect the actual (physical) order of connections made between the parallel outputs of your 74HC595 and the segment control pins of your 7-segment display.

 The map string must consist of exactly 8 ASCII characters: **@, A, B, C, D, E, F and G**.
 Every character corresponds to a single segment (@ stands for a dot).